 Lancaster - Downing is a very small town located in the state of Missouri.
 With a population of 1,899 people and just one neighborhood, Lancaster - Downing is the 283rd largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Lancaster - Downing is generally considered to be a blue-collar town.
-39.15% of the Lancaster - Downing workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lancaster - Downing is a blue-collar town, with 39.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lancaster - Downing is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Lancaster - Downing who work in office and administrative support (13.64%), sales jobs (11.58%), and farm management occupations (7.04%).

 Also of interest is that Lancaster - Downing has more people living here who work in computers and math than 95% of the places in the US.